 #5: Icelandic beaches are totally worth visiting in winter

 Have you ever considered going to one of Iceland’s beaches in the dead of winter?
+While visiting Iceland beaches in summer is wonderful, the experience is transformative in winter.
 If you are visiting during the off-season there is a good chance you will be one of the lucky ones who will see the beaches in Iceland all covered in snow.
-There is nothing more majestic than the contrast between a black sand beach and the snow that covers the surrounding landscape.
+There is nothing more majestic than the contrast between an Icelandic black sand beach and the snow that covers the surrounding landscape.
 Beaches in Iceland are beautiful all year round, but they are particularly photo-worthy when the rest of the landscape is draped in winter glory.

 Have you ever visited a beach in Iceland?
-Which was your favorite and what would you pass up?
+Which do you think was the best beach in Iceland and what would you pass up?
+We want to hear if you love Black Sand Beaches in Iceland as much as we do!

 Pin this post: